 When you're squeezing a small lemon, you can expect to get about 2 tablespoons of juice.
 This juice yield can vary quite a bit depending on the lemon's ripeness and juiciness.
 If you're trying to maximize the amount of juice you get from a small lemon, consider its overall condition before you start squeezing.
 A ripe lemon tends to be heavier and gives up its juice more willingly, while an under-ripe one might leave you a bit disappointed.

-The average weight of a very small lemon is around 2 to 2.5 ounces.
+The average weight of a very small lemon is around 2 to 2.
+5 ounces.
 This relatively light weight contributes to its lower juice yield compared to larger lemons.
-If you need about ½ cup of juice for a recipe, you'll likely need three small lemons to meet that requirement.
-So, when you're planning to make anything that calls for lemon juice, keep in mind how many lemons you'll need, especially if they're on the smaller side.
+If you need about ½ cup of juice for a recipe, you’ll likely need three small lemons to meet that requirement.
+So, when you’re planning to make anything that calls for lemon juice, keep in mind how many lemons you’ll need, especially if they’re on the smaller side.
+Additionally, when using small lemons, it can be helpful to know how to measure lemon juice accurately to avoid any shortfall in your recipe.
+You can simply squeeze the lemons and strain out the seeds, using a measuring cup to ensure you reach the desired quantity.
+If you’re unsure about the juice yield of your lemons, it’s always a good idea to have an extra lemon or two on hand, just in case!

 Before you start juicing, there's a handy trick you can use to boost that juice yield.
 Rolling the lemon on the countertop with a bit of pressure can help break down the internal membranes, allowing more juice to be released.
 This simple technique can make a noticeable difference, so don't skip it!
 It's especially helpful when dealing with small lemons, which may not have a lot of juice to spare.